mar7inb/activedirectory/README.md

 In this project I built an Active Directory Lab using VirtualBox.
 I then used a Powershell script to add over 1k users.

+## Tools used in this project

+Oracle VirtualBox
+Server 2019 ISO
+Windows 10 ISO

 ## Glossary

 NIC: Network Interface Card.
 This is a hardware component that allows a computer/device to connect to a network such as a LAN (Local Area Network) or internet.